stagedml/stagedml/README.md

 Development container does contain most of the Python dependencies (the notable exception is TensorFlow which should be installed manually).
 Pylightnix, StagedML and TensorFlow/Models are available via PYTHONPATH.
-Development container relies on StagedML repository and it's submodules checked out locally.
+Development container requires StagedML repository and it's submodules are checked out locally.
 The instalation procedure follows:

 1. Clone the Stagedml repo recursively
    ```sh